natalieagus/50033/docs/04-children/static.md

 An enumeration type (or enum type) is a [value type](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-types) defined by a set of named constants of the underlying [integral numeric](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/integral-numeric-types) type.
 :::

-Add the following code to `Powerup.cs`:
+Add the following code to `IPowerup.cs`:

 ```cs